Lottery Tips

 For tickets given as gifts to minors, parents or legal guardians usually must claim prizes on the minor's behalf, following specific procedures that vary by state.

-What happens if someone underage buys a lottery ticket?
+What happens if a minor buys a lottery ticket?

 If an underage person successfully purchases a lottery ticket (due to a lack of proper ID checking or other reasons), several consequences may follow: